Azure-Samples/azure-spring-apps-samples/README.md

 You can find more details about Azure Spring Cloud in the [official documentation](https://docs.microsoft.com/en-us/azure/spring-cloud/).

-> NOTE:
-> Azure Spring Cloud is in Preview.
-You need to file a request at https://aka.ms/spring-cloud to access the service.
-> The request will be reviewed and accepted on a case-by-case basis.

 This repository contains samples projects for Azure Spring Cloud.
 These sample projects show how to use various features in Azure Spring Cloud.
 Below table shows the list of samples available in this repository.